 Many seniors and their families choose to pay for home care privately for several reasons.
 Paying out of pocket:

-There are many scenarios and situation when private care may be beneficial.
+There are many scenarios and situations when private care may be beneficial.
 You may want to consider it when:

 When you’re sick, the last thing you want to do is check references, make sure a caregiver or clinician is qualified—and someone you’ll get along with—or verify insurance coverage.
 Engaging home care services from a certified or licensed home care agency relieves this burden.
 An agency should have the depth of staff to match you with someone who meets your needs and personality, and should ensure that staff is properly trained and certified or licensed, and has passed background checks.